LIFE Dee River

 Conservation management for the critically endangered freshwater Pearl Mussel

-Using Dee pearl mussel stock, we will captive rear and release juvenile mussels in suitable habitat, thereby increasing the population of the river tenfold.
+Using Dee pearl mussel stock, we will captive rear and release juvenile mussels in suitable habitat.
 We will continue this programme after the project is complete until the population is re-established.

 Engaging with our local community